The attached article provides potential means of doing so: Eliminating the Income Tax While Balancing the Budget (PDF).

 The numbers work to balance the budget because basic algebra is used to make them work.
 Congress would be forced to do what state and local politicians must do: Balance the budget!
 The proposal is progressive because it grants poverty, housing, charitable, retirement and health care credits.
 Basically, everyone would pay the VAT, but the FICA/SECA tax would be paid only by the upper half of the middle class and above.

 Everyone would feel government spending and everyone would pitch in to help solve the nation’s financial problems.
 Note: Substantively, virtually all corporate income taxes are indirectly paid by individuals–either by shareholders, workers or consumers.
 We need to act very soon to avoid a debt crisis.
-Feldstein WSJ Mar 21 2019 Debt Crisis Coming Soon (PDF) For each non-recession (or worse) year after the U.S. largely recovers from the Coronavirus (but not doing what was done after the Great Recession–running large deficits threafter), in addition to balancing the budget, we should place $200 billion in reserve (i.e. run a surplus) to help deal with a future pandemic or other major problem without having to rely on the Fed to print money (QE) to produce relief
+Feldstein WSJ Mar 21 2019 Debt Crisis Coming Soon (PDF) For each non-recession (or worse) and non-emergency year after the U.S. largely recovers from the Coronavirus (but not doing what was done after the Great Recession–running large deficits threafter), in addition to balancing the budget, we should place $200 billion in reserve (i.e. run a surplus) to help deal with a future pandemic or other major problem without having to rely on the Fed to print money (QE) to produce relief